logicly-au/pmhc-mds-user-documentation/doc/data-entry.rst

 Where the client has been referred via an intake process, an additional Intake Episode record is available on the Episode record.

 The Intake Episode record links an Intake record and an Episode record.
-The data must be entered by the organisation that delivers the treatment to the client.
+The intake episode data must be entered by the organisation that delivers the treatment to the client.
 (Specification `Intake Episode Data Elements <https://docs.pmhc-mds.com/projects/data-specification/en/v4/data-model-and-specifications.html#intake-episode-data-elements>`__)

 .. figure:: screen-shots/client-intake-episodes-add.png